maxkasy/home/_pages/workshops/ML_econ_group.md

 ## Reading and discussion group

-### Michaelmas term 2023:
+### Michaelmas term 2023

-Meeting dates:

-- 2:30pm, Tuesdays in even weeks
+- Time: 2:30pm, Tuesdays in even weeks.
 (That is: 17 Oct, 31 Oct, 14 Nov, 28 Nov)
-*SR B, Manor Road Building*
+- Location: *SR A, Manor Road Building* (There will be coffee and pastries!)
+- For those who cannot make in person, please join via [Zoom](https://zoom.us/j/91261172120?pwd=RUUzdDZIeWd1bTlNWHFOU2doaDJEQT09).

 Topic: Large Language Models.